 The alloy production technology involves the use of modern casting and processing methods, which allows obtaining complex-shaped parts with high precision.
 This expands the possibilities for designing and manufacturing aircraft components, as well as optimizing their weight and increasing efficiency.

-The material will reduce the production cost of components.
+The material will reduce the cost of manufacturing components.
 The metal is suitable for aircraft skin and 3D printing of complex parts.
-The technology is also promising for mechanical engineering and the defense industry.
+The technology is also promising for mechanical engineering and the military-industrial complex.

 Read also on the topic: